apertus-open-source-cinema/axiom-firmware/README.md

 The Repository is divided in the following Parts:

 ### `software/`
-Linux user-space tools and scripts used to operate the Axiom Beta hardware.
+Linux user-space tools and scripts used to operate the AXIOM Beta hardware.

 ### `gateware/`
 Contains the VHDL sources for the various Programmable Logic devices on the board.
 (Currently not everything is contained)